eliza-guseva/prod-ai-eng-python-moodtracker/1_leaving_colab/7_basic_terminal.md

 ````

 ## Question 1
-Open your terminal (On Windows: GitBash -- we will always be working with GitBash)
+Open your terminal
+(On Windows: GitBash -- we will always be working with GitBash)
-**Which directory are you in?** Use the reference with the command.
+**Which directory are you in?** Use the reference with the commands above.

 - a) `/c/Program Files/` or `/Applications/`
 - b) `/c/Users/YourName/` or `/Users/yourname/`